Steffin12-git/Exel-project-for-Data-Analytics/README.md

 - [Insight](#insight)

 ## Project Description
 The S&S Stores Annual Report 2022 Excel Data Analytics Project focuses on utilizing the power of Microsoft Excel to analyze and interpret the financial data presented in the annual report of S&S Stores.
-The project aims to provide valuable insights and perform comprehensive data analysis to evaluate the financial performance, identify trends, and support decision-making processes.
+The project aims to provide valuable insights and perform comprehensive data analysis to evaluate the financial performance, identify trends, and support decision-making processes.<br>
 Major objectives evaluated in this project are:-
 1. Contrasting sales and orders using single chart.
 2. Ascertaining the months that exhibited the highest sales and orders.